Fun Facts About Credit Cards: Our Intro to Credit Card Basics

 - Adverse selection problem – debtors with a strong ability to repay often have better/cheaper options than using a credit card

-Credit cards have evolved to become an everyday fact of like, something you probably use multiple times per day and in nearly every commercial transaction you make, but they are at their core, simply unsecured revolving debt
+Credit cards have evolved to become an everyday fact, something you probably use multiple times per day and in nearly every commercial transaction you make, but they are at their core, simply unsecured revolving debt

 Credit card companies make their money in two ways